jfan1256/lonely-llm/README.md

 4. To generate PsychSPT diagnostic reasoning, run:
 <pre>python ./exec_eval/eval_generate.py </pre>

-## Example of PyschSPT Diagnostic Reasoning:
+## Example of PsychSPT Diagnostic Reasoning:
 **Dreaddit Post:** <pre>Little over 3 hours ago, my dad had attacked me.
 I’m not sure who to go to for advice, hoping someone can share any here.
 Thank you.
 Here’s the full story:
 Preceding physical contact, me and my dad were having a verbal argument. </pre>